Voltano0/LINFO2142_server_project/README.md

     User <Login UCL>                    # Username used to connect to UCLouvain network IdentityFile ~/.ssh/id_rsa          # Path to the private SSH key
 ```
-We can simply use **ssh rasp** to connect to our RPI since rasp jump to gateway that jump to the UCL gateway.
+Once configured, we can simply use *ssh rasp* to connect to the RPI, as rasp will automatically jump through the gateway and UCL gateway to reach it.

 ## 2. Hardening your RPI
 ## 3. Networking in a virtual infrastructure